 Sure, each weekday is 24 hours, but they are far from equal from a psychological standpoint.

-“When you ask people about Monday and Friday, they have a lot to tell you, and those words evoke very strong emotions,” says Ellis in a phone interview from the University of Lincoln in the U.K. “Whereas when you ask them about the middling days, people tend to draw a blank.”
+"When you ask people about Monday and Friday, they have a lot to tell you, and those words evoke very strong emotions," said Ellis, when we spoke to him by phone in 2015 from the University of Lincoln in the U.K. "Whereas when you ask them about the middling days, people tend to draw a blank."

 When asked about the rest of the week, people struggled to come up with anything at all.
 Tuesday, for some, is like a Monday hangover — "long" and "busy" topped the list — but the best description most people came up with for Wednesday was simply "middle."

-Some of you might be wondering, “Who cares?”
-Fair question, but Ellis points out that there can be serious “unintended consequences” to these strong and weak psychological associations with certain days of the week.
+Ellis pointed out that there can be serious "unintended consequences" to these strong and weak psychological associations with certain days of the week.

 The better we understand the psychological biases toward different days of the week, Ellis says, the better we can tailor interventions and design subtle "nudges" that might have significant societal payoff.

 In a previous study, for example, Ellis found that working people are much more likely to miss Monday doctor's appointments than retirees.
 The health system could save loads of money by booking retirees at the beginning of the week and working stiffs on Friday.